PrestaShop/prestashop.github.io/content/news/posts/2023/hummingbird-theme-hooks.md

 ---

 [Hummingbird](https://github.com/PrestaShop/hummingbird) is the new theme set to be introduced in PrestaShop 9.
 This theme represents a complete overhaul of the Classic theme, featuring a fresh design and new functionalities.
-The Product Design team at PrestaShop has developed a visual guide to the hooks available in this theme, aimed at simplifying customization for front-end developers who wants to work with it.
+The Product Design team at PrestaShop has developed a visual guide to the hooks available in this theme, aimed at simplifying customization for front-end developers who want to work with it.

 ## What is a hook?